Stève Mvoué

 Stève Regis Mvoué (born 2 February 2002) is a Cameroonian professional footballer who plays as a midfielder for Start.

 Club career

 Mvoué joined the youth academy of Azur Star Yaoundé when he was 6.
 On 4 July 2019, he signed a pre-agreement with Toulouse to join the side on his 18th birthday in February 2020.

 On 20 January 2021, Mvoué made his professional debut in a 1–0 Coupe de France win over Chamois Niortais.

 On 7 September 2022, Mvoué signed a two-year contract with the Belgian Pro League club Seraing.
 The contract was terminated by mutual consent on 22 January 2024.

 On 25 January 2024, Mvoué signed a two-and-a-half-year contract with Portuguese Primeira Liga club Portimonense.

 On 11 September 2024, Mvoué joined Championnat National club Paris 13 Atletico.

 On 5 February 2025, Mvoué joined Eliteserien club IK Start.
+On 1 July 2026, Mvoué signed to extend his contract with the club until 2028, while his previous deal was due to expire in 2026.

 International career

 Mvoué is a youth international for Cameroon, and was named the Best Player was at the 2019 Africa U-17 Cup of Nations.
 He represented the senior Cameroon national team in a 2–1 friendly win over Zambia on 9 June 2019.